CVE-2025-8963 Overview

 Affected Products

-- JeecgBoot JimuReport versions up to and including 2.1.1
+- jeecgboot JimuReport versions up to and including 2.1.1

-- Jeecg JimuReport Data Large Screen Template component
+- Data Large Screen Template component

-- Systems utilizing the /drag/onlDragDataSource/testConnection endpoint
+- Deployments exposing the /drag/onlDragDataSource/testConnection endpoint

 Discovery Timeline

-- 2025-08-14 - CVE-2025-8963 published to NVD
+- 2025-08-14 - CVE-2025-8963 published to the National Vulnerability Database (NVD)

 - 2025-10-17 - Last updated in NVD database